rtoken-project/rtoken-monorepo/packages/utils/README.md

 const incomingLoans = rutils.getAllIncoming(address);
 ```

-You can change the default settings by passing an additional object to the constructor with the following:
+You can change the default configuration by passing an additional object to the constructor with the following:

 | option | default                         | description                       |
 | ------ | ------------------------------- | --------------------------------- |